raspberrypilearning/morse-code-virtual-radio/worksheet.md

 ### Distinguish dot and dash

-Let's firstly program the Pi to recognise the difference between a dot and a dash.
+First, we need to program the Pi to recognise the difference between a dot and a dash.

 The aim is to time how long the key is held down for.
 Generally speaking, a dot is about 0.15 seconds or less and anything longer than this is a dash.
-You're welcome to use a different value if you wish but I recommend 0.15.
-The way to time something in code is to record the time now, wait until something has happened and then subtract the time you recorded from the current time.
+You're welcome to use a different value if you wish but 0.15 seconds is a good starting point.
+The way to time something in code is to record the time now, wait until something has happened, and then subtract the time you recorded from the current time.

 Take a look at the code below; notice the the use of the `key_down_time` and `key_down_length` variables.